greerviau/Sketch-Artist/README.md

 A Tensorflow implementation of a Conditional GAN that generates human faces based on a description.
 This project was created for my CSC 340 (Artificial Intelligence) final project.
 Hi Kaur :)

 ## TO-DO
-* Still does not produce samples accurate to condition yet
+* Does not produce samples accurate to condition yet

 ## Installation
 Git clone the repository and ```cd``` into the directory